lacrivella/typescript-stat/README.md

 ## Generics
 - like function arguments, but for types in class/function definition
 - allows us to define the type of a property/argument/return value at a future point
-- used heavily when writing reusable ode
+- used heavily when writing reusable code
+`<T>` is a reference to a generic type.
+This of it like `<TypeOfData>` you can name it whatever you would like.